HydroInformatics-llc/wef_collections_2024_model/README.md

 ---

 The code and model were developed for the Water Environment Federation - Collection Systems and Stormwater Conference 2024.
-This concept was to create a real-world hydrologic and hydraulic network with some adverse hydraulic conditions (flooding, surcharging, combined sewer overflows).
-The attendees of the workshop will be guided to develop and leverage <u>existing</u> system assets within the hydraulic network by use of real time controls.
+The objective was to create a real-world hydrologic and hydraulic network with some adverse hydraulic conditions (flooding, surcharging, combined sewer overflows).
+The attendees of the workshop are to be guided to develop and leverage <u>existing</u> system assets within the hydraulic network by use of real time controls.

-This scope of this code is to run the model as well as be a space where new control logic can be developed to operate the various controllable facilities.
+This scope of this code is to run the simulations where new control logic can be developed to operate the various controllable facilities.

----

 ### System Layout